arunktym/kuksaDocumentation/kuksaIde/externalTraining/Architecture.md

 The above mentioned building blocks comprises a set of components which communicates between components of the same building block and/or components of different blocks.

-## 1. In-Vehicle Platform
+## 3. 1.
+In-Vehicle Platform

 The APPSTACLE environment is created to provide addon services to the connected vehicles.
 This provides a complite functionality of the vehicles through deploying the *Apps* on the in-vehicle platform.
 Therefore, three layers of components are required to enable this purpose:

-**Core Layer**: Contains the in-vehicle platform components, such as operating system and application runtime.
+**3.1.1 Core Layer**: Contains the in-vehicle platform components, such as operating system and application runtime.
 It, furthermore, allows the vehicle owner to interact with the vehicle, e.g., via smartphone access.
 In addition, it provides an intrface to the 5G infrastructure similar to the core layer of the cloud back-end.

-**API / Binding Layer**: consists of relevant APIs and components for internal and external communication.
+**3.1.2 API / Binding Layer**: consists of relevant APIs and components for internal and external communication.

-**Application Layer**: It represents the arrangement of all Apps that are running within the in-vehicle platform.
+**3.1.3 Application Layer**: It represents the arrangement of all Apps that are running within the in-vehicle platform.
 Some of the Eclipse base Open source solutions to inreach kuksa components are:
 *  Automotive Grade Linux (AGL)
 *  Eclipse hawkBit
 *  Eclipse Hono